simon01239/ada/index.md

 Besides, we will investigate how politicians from different countries position themselves over the same topics, especially if they come from the same political background (i.e. right parties).

 ## More precise: our research questions
-1. How much does the political scenario in some hot topics (for example immigration, climate change, EU, gender discrimination, Israeli-Palestinian conflict, Russia, terrorism and Covid-19) change from one country to another?
+1. How much does the political scenario in some hot topics (for example immigration, climate change, EU, discrimination, Israeli-Palestinian conflict, Russia, terrorism and Covid-19) change from one country to another?
 Why is that?
 2. Considering the most important parties of these countries, how much do their opinions and interest differ over these topics?
 3. How do the important politicians of the right-wing parties position themselves over the same topics?
 What can we observe if we compare them with the heads of government in the same countries?